Sam Hui: Farewell concerts

-In 1991 to 1992, Hui held a many farewell concerts.
+In 1991 to 1992, Hui held many farewell concerts.
 Hui hosted a total of 14 shows in Hong Kong preempting his actual retirement.

 Hui is known as the Canto-pop godfather and the Elvis Presley of Hong Kong.

 Hui also hosted shows in Canada, in Vancouver, at the Pacific Coliseum, and Toronto, Ontario, which he dedicated to his late father.
 Despite reiterating his plans for retirement, Hui came back for a short stint in the movie Winner Takes All co-starring Nicholas Tse and Ruby Lin.
 This he maintained, was a result of being unable to ignore his heart's desire.

 Widely acclaimed as the "God of Song" in Hong Kong (the first singer to be so acknowledged), he decided to come out of retirement in 2004 and held multiple comeback concerts in which he was welcomed by a Hong Kong public at sell-out shows.
 In these concerts, he paid tribute to his recent passed close colleagues, Leslie Cheung and Anita Mui in 2003 and claimed that their deaths had influenced his decision to return to performing, culminating in his 2004 comeback song '04 Bless You ('04 祝福你).
 Hui performed in a concert in Kuala Lumpur on 19 and 20 February 2005 with his brother, Ricky Hui, and sons but has not made active plans for any follow-ups.
 He also performed in Vancouver on 15 December 2005 and in Singapore on 29 March 2008.

 In 2007, Hui signed with EC Music and released his first album in 17 years, named "Life is Good" (人生多麼好).